ewilde/crane/doc/assemble.md

 `usage: crane assemble <folder name>`

-Takes an existing solution located using the supplied FolderName argument. and assembles a build script.
+Takes an existing solution located using the supplied FolderName argument and assembles a build script.

 **example 1**